itrascastro/rgardler.github.io/_posts/2015-07-17-create-a-jekyll-blog.md

 This is a good start and I'm happy with it, but there is more to do.
 Here's some ideas:

-  * Use a Docker container to enable previewing of the site on any dev machine
+  * [DONE] Use a [Docker container to enable previewing of the Jekyll site](2015-07-18-docker-container-for-jekyll) on any dev machine
   * Add social sharing buttons (at least to twitter)
   * Add Twitter cards
   * Add an about page